Henceforth, weigh happiness by the distance

 How utterly still she is now!

-If one could restore her for a moment more
+If one could wake her for a moment more

-its hull heavy with the last weight of her heart
+hull heavy, the last weight of the heart

 upon the blinking monitor.